Great American Novel: Interpretations

 There are several different interpretations of what makes a Great American Novel.
 Some say that it depicts a diverse group facing issues representative of "epoch-defining public events or crises."
-John Scalzi felt that for a novel to be the Great American Novel it had to be ubiquitous, notable and analyze America through a moral context.
-De Forest, similarly saw the Great American Novel as having to capture the "essence" of America, its quality irrelevant.
+John Scalzi felt that for a novel to be the Great American Novel it had to be ubiquitous and notable, and analyze the United States through a moral context.
+De Forest similarly saw the Great American Novel as having to capture the "essence" of America, its quality irrelevant.
 Norris considered the musings upon what made a novel "great" and/or "American" to showcase patriotic insecurity.
 Mohsin Hamid echoed the idea that the GAN is indicative of insecurity, connecting it to a "colonial legacy".

 Commentators have said that the concept is exclusively American in nature.
 Journalist John Walsh offered a national equal in the form of Russian writer Leo Tolstoy's War and Peace (1869); Buell felt that Australia was the only country to replicate America's search.
 Scholes said that the Great American Novel has always been thought of adjacent to European literature.
 David Vann was of the belief that they had to be "anti-American".
-Rogers felt that it does not need to have American protagonists or be set in America and should not espouse patriotism or nationalism.
+Rogers felt that it does not need to have American protagonists or be set in the United States and should not espouse patriotism or nationalism.

 Buell identifies multiple types of Great American Novels.
 First is one who is subject to mysticism and stands the test of time.
 The second is "the romance of the divide", which imagines national rifts in the "form of a family history and/or heterosexual love affair"—race often plays a role.
 The third variety encapsulates the American Dream and see its protagonist rise from obscurity.
 Fourthly, novels which are composed of a diverse cast of characters "imagined as social microcosms or vanguards" and who are placed with events and crises that serve to "constitute an image of 'democratic' promise or dysfunction".
 Buell also said speculative science fiction may be the basis for a possible fifth archetype.

 Kasia Boddy wrote that, "[s]ince its initial formulation", the concept "has always been more about inspiration than achievement; the very fact that it has been attempted but remains 'unwritten' providing a spur to future engagement with both nation and national literature".
 Speculating on De Forest's intentions when devising the notion of the Great American Novel and commenting upon its development, Cheryl Strayed wrote that:

-Denoting an apocryphal state, A. O. Scott compared the GAN to the Yeti, the Loch Ness monster and the Sasquatch.
+Denoting an apocryphal state, film critic A. O. Scott compared the GAN to the Yeti, the Loch Ness monster and the Sasquatch.

-Equivalents in other media

-Equivalents to the Great American Novel in other media have been proposed.
-For example: